-Christmas Doesn’t really get going until the week after Thanksgiving (27th -31st Nov 2021) at the end of November.
+Christmas in NYC doesn’t really get going until the week after Thanksgiving (27th -31st Nov 2021) at the end of November.
 Once the Macy’s Parade is done, the shops will start gearing up their Christmas displays and the Rockefeller Tree is scheduled to light up just a couple of days after Thanksgiving.
 By the week after everything will be in full-on Christmas mode.

 Thanks to endless Films and TV shows Christmas in NYC has taken on near Mythical Status, and unlike many things that receive so much hype and attention, Christmas in New York really can live up to its billing.
 A true New York Winter Fairy tale can be yours!
 Just don’t expect to be alone…at any point!

 Christmas in New York instantly conjures up images of Freezing Arctic chills.
 And New York can Indeed be very cold around Christmas.
 So any trip you need to be prepared for this.
 Shivering and cowering from the cold will not lead to a happy experience.
 The good news is December really isn’t quite a Baltic as people imagine.

 In January and February, the temperatures Plummet and the bitter winds really do freeze the city but in early December, these conditions haven’t normally arrived yet.
 We find a few layers and a good coat with a hat and gloves, is all that’s needed especially if you are doing a lot of walking.
 Storming around seeing the sights and hitting the shops, for the most part, leaves you hot and sweaty instead of cold.

 Rockefeller Center Christmas Tree.